 Every morning, sir and ma’am breakfast in the veranda.
 They rarely acknowledge the gardener nor does the gardener acknowledge them; he is often a good ten yards away.
 Given the earthy tones of his shirt and pants and his sun blackened complexion, he disappears among his surroundings, and with eyes and lips as stolid as those to a countenance carved in a mountain wall, he eludes attention.
 The only occasions morning greetings are exchanged are when the gardener is close to the veranda or when either sir or ma’am have a specific chore to assign.

 A grandson lives with the couple.
 He is in his late twenties, a few years younger than the gardener.
 The grandson never joins his grandparents for breakfast.
-He usually appears at noon, dressed in shorts, then plops in a chair at the meal table, folds his arms over his stomach, and outstretches his legs as sir continues to read newspapers and magazines, a ritual that lasts from mid-morning to mid-afternoon, and ma’am writes in a notebook or busies herself with the iPad.
+He usually appears at noon, dressed in shorts, then plops in a chair at the meal table, folds his arms over his stomach, and outstretches his legs as sir continues to read newspapers and magazines, a ritual that lasts from mid-morning to mid-afternoon, while ma’am writes in a notebook or busies herself with the iPad.

 The grandson is the tallest person the gardener has ever seen.
 He has tremendously long legs, the kind of legs in superhero movies.
 When the grandson stands by his grandfather, his grandfather’s head aligns with his chest as if bringing attention to the words in bold letters on his shirt of the day, the only article of clothing the grandson cares to change: “Cool Dude”… “Stud” (with an image of a muffin beneath it)… “I put the STUD in bible study”… Although a third grade education has enabled the gardener to read the words, their meaning is lost on him.
 Sir and ma’am have no reaction to his shirts.
 However, they do pick on the grandson about his hair, which in five years has undergone an array of styles from a military cut to a Mohawk to anime long with fringes.
 Occasionally, he would wear a hair clip or a barrette.
 His grandparents would comment on this.
 From their mixed facial expressions of disapproval and amusement, the gardener surmises that their comments must not be favorable but good natured.
 In response, the grandson would smirk a cocksure smirk and shrug his shoulders.